a-gon/auto-job-search/README.md

 # Job Search Bot for LinkedIn

-This is a scraper bot that collects job postings that correspond to your preferences and outputs them into a .csv file.
+This is a scraper bot that collects unique job postings that correspond to your preferences and outputs them into a .csv file.

 This could also be used as a tutorial on how to set up and run a small app with Docker and use persistent storage with it.